-A hassle free technique in itself, Guerrilla usability testing can be conducted anywhere just with the sole criteria of collecting insights through videos, audio recordings or even body language for that matter so as to analyze the consumer behavior.
+A hassle-free technique in itself, Guerrilla usability testing can be conducted anywhere just with the sole criteria of collecting insights through videos, audio recordings or even body language for that matter so as to analyze consumer behavior.
 Be it website features or brand position, such data can be very useful in knowing the customer expectations and in revising the business goals.

 The approach is quite fruitful as it challenges the assumptions and opinions that harbor the mind with regard to the user.

 Okay, so we know that Guerrilla Testing has the time and cost advantage.
 But when to use it exactly?

 - The testing can be done on a frequent basis throughout the span of service as the method is low on cost and does not boggle much with the setup.

 - When you want validation at an early stage in a project life-cycle so as to move ahead with an idea or concept.